withtimesgo1115/sg_naruto.GitHub.io/index.md

         <tr>
             <td>0</td>
             <td>Hidan</td>
-            <td>5.199131</td>
+            <td>5.172518</td>
         </tr>
         <tr>
             <td>1</td>
             <td>Gyūki</td>
-            <td>5.231923</td>
+            <td>5.215784</td>
         </tr>
         <tr>
             <td>2</td>
             <td>Rōshi</td>
-            <td>5.257266</td>
+            <td>5.241013</td>
         </tr>
         <tr>
             <td>3</td>
             <td>Zabuza Momochi</td>
-            <td>5.279233</td>
+            <td>5.254157</td>
         </tr>
         <tr>
             <td>4</td>
             <td>Kina Kodon</td>
-            <td>5.282784</td>
+            <td>5.258733</td>
         </tr>
     </table>
     <div style="clear:both;"></div>
     <p style="margin-top: 30px;">
     According to the table we found, the happiest character is <b>Himawari Uzumaki</b> while the saddest character is <b>Hidan</b>.
 This difference comes from the truth that the wikipage of Himawari Uzumaki contains a number of words with a high sentiment but Hidan's wikipage is opposite.
 However, is our guess correct?
 How to verify?
 This is a small challenge for us so a short script is written which can be used to evaluate the corresponding word counts in terms of its sentiment values for each wikipage text.
 Finally, we found there are <b>father</b>, <b>brother</b> and <b>mother</b> and so on showing up above 20 times in the wikipage of the happiest character.
 On the other hand, the saddest character "Hidan"'s page contains terrible words like <b>kill</b> even reaching an astonishing 17 times.
-You can find the results in the tables below.
+This can be explained by the story about these two characters.
+The happiest character is only a 10-year old little girl who borned after the world returning to peace (in the end of the story), we have abundant reason to believe that she is the happiest character in Naruto.
+However, for the saddest one, he is a villain who has killed many ninjas through the story because he adores death.
+'Kill' is a very sad word in our analysis, but for Hidan, it's the source of his happiness.
+You can find the evidence in the tables below.
     </p>
     <table style="float:left; width:50%;">
         <tr>